avaneev/biteopt/README.md

 that may reduce convergence.
 It maybe beneficial to specify bounds in a way so that the expected optimum is located at the center of the search space.

+## Tested uses ##

+This optimization strategy was tested for the following applications beside synthetic benchmarking:

+1. Hyperparameter optimization of complex non-linear systems.

+2. Non-linear least-squares problems, see calcHougen function in testfn.h for an example problem.

 ## Examples ##

 Use the example.cpp program to see the basic usage example.